 - 1 garlic clove, minced

-1 Marinate the lamb chops with rosemary, salt, pepper, garlic, olive oil: In a small bowl, mix the rosemary, salt, pepper, garlic, and 2 tablespoons of the olive oil together.
+1 Marinate the lamb chops: In a small bowl, mix the rosemary, salt, pepper, garlic, and 2 tablespoons of the olive oil together.
 Coat the lamb chops with the mixture, massaging it into the meat with your fingers.
 If you are working with double rib chops, cover and let stand at room temperature for 30 to 45 minutes.

 If you are working with single rib chops, and you want the result to be rare, let the chops sit in the rub in the refrigerator, do not let come to room temp or the thin ribs will easily overcook when you sear them in the next step.

-If you would like your chops more cooked, you can put them in a 400°F oven for 3 to 5 minutes, or keep them in the hot pan, remove from heat, and cover the pan for a few minutes.
+If you would like your chops more cooked, you can put them in a 400°F oven for 3 to 5 minutes, or keep them in the hot pan, lower the heat to warm, and cover the pan for a few minutes.

-Then remove from the pan to a plate or cutting board, cover with foil and let rest 5 to 10 minutes before serving.
+4 Rest the chops: When done, remove the chops from the pan, cover with foil and let rest 3 to 5 minutes before serving.